buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionPortCommon.md

+# Pset_DistributionPortCommon

 Common attributes attached to an instance of IfcDistributionPort.
 <!-- end of short definition -->